 New Waterworks Zoutkamp

 New Waterworks Zoutkamp is the project name for the work being carried out in Zoutkamp and the surrounding area.
-The work is being carried out in collaboration with the Noorderzijlvest Water Authority, the province of Groningen, and the municipality of Het Hogeland.
+The work is being carried out in collaboration with the Noorderzijlvest Water Authority, the Groningen Provincial Executive, and the municipality of Het Hogeland.

 Environmental improvement

-The Noorderzijlvest Water Authority, the province of Groningen, and the municipality of Het Hogeland are working together to improve water and traffic safety, the economy, quality of life, and ecology in Zoutkamp and the surrounding area, and to stimulate tourism.
+The Noorderzijlvest Water Authority, the Groningen Provincial Executive, and the municipality of Het Hogeland are working together to improve water and traffic safety, the economy, quality of life, and ecology in Zoutkamp and the surrounding area, and to stimulate tourism.

 Start implementation

 After years of preparation, implementation began in March 2023.
-Starting as a water safety project for the water board, the project has been developed into a heritage-inclusive area project.
+Starting as a water-safety project of the water authority, the project has become a heritage-inclusive regional project.

-• Download the BouwApp via the Apple Store or Google Play Store or via the QR code below.
+• Download the BouwApp from Apple Store or Google Play Store or with the QR code below.

 • Install the BouwApp